-(a) A business, having been denied certification as a small business, or having been provided written notice by OSDS of its intention to discontinue certification of the business as a small business, or of its intention to impose sanctions, have thirty (30) calendar days from the date of the written notice to appeal the Department's determination.

-(b) OSDS will specify the appeal deadline in its notice.
-The appeal shall be in writing and include a detailed written statement of the facts supporting the appeal. (c) Grounds for appeal shall be:
+- (a) A business, having been denied certification as a small business, or having been provided written notice by OSDS of its intention to discontinue certification of the business as a small business, or of its intention to impose sanctions, have-has thirty (30) calendar days from the date of the written notice to appeal the Department's determination.
+Appeals are not available for denials on the ground that the business did not respond to OSDS' request for additional information as specified in subdivision (f). (b) OSDS will specify the appeal deadline in its notice.
+The appeal shall be in writing, signed, dated, and include a detailed written statement of the facts supporting the appeal as-subchapter subdivision (c) requires. - (c) Grounds for appeal shall be on any of the following areas: - (1) The applicant should have been certified as a small business based on the

-(1) The applicant should have been certified as a small business based on the information contained in the application including, if applicable, supplemental material submitted to OSDS upon its request, as of the date of the notice of certification denial.
-(2) The business should remain certified as a small business based on the information contained in the application, including, if applicable, supplemental material submitted to OSDS upon its request of the date of the notice of certification denial.
-(2) The business should remain certified as a small business based on the information contained in the application, including, if applicable, supplemental material submitted to OSDS upon its request, as of the date of the determination.

-(3) Sanctions should not be imposed, because one or more of the just causes or conditions set forth in Government Code §§ 14840, 14842 or 14842.5, as applicable, did not exist.

-(d) For good cause, the OSDS may extend the time to file an appeal.

-(e) Upon receipt of an appeal, OSDS will determine jurisdiction.
-An appeal may be rejected if:

-(1) The appeal is not timely or requested information has not been provided in a timely manner;

-(2) Submission of information is subsequent to a decision or after a written deadline has passed; or

-(3) The appeal is based on grounds other than those specified in § 1896.18(c).

-(f) The OSDS will forward appeals to the Office of Administrative Hearings.
+- information contained in the application including, if applicable, supplemental material submitted to OSDS upon its request, as of the date of the notice of certification denial. - (2) The business should remain certified as a small business based on the information contained in the application, including, if applicable, supplemental material submitted to OSDS upon its request, as of the date of the determination. - (3) Sanctions should not be imposed, because one or more of the just causes or conditions set forth in Government Code sections §§-14840, 14842 or 14842.5, as applicable, did not exist. - (d) For good cause, the OSDS may extend the time to file an appeal. - (e) An appeal shall be treated as a new request for certification when an appellant provides new information that was not made available prior to OSDS' decision to deny or discontinue the certification. - (fe) Upon receipt of an appeal, OSDS will determine jurisdiction and the decision shall be final.
+An appeal may be rejected if: - (1) The appeal is not timely or the denial of certification was based on the business, without good cause, not providing the requested information has not been provided in a timely manner; - (2) Submission of new information is subsequent to OSDS' a-decision to deny or discontinue the certification-or after a written deadline has passed; or - (3) The appeal is based on grounds other than those specified in section § 1896.2218, subdivision (c). - (gf) The OSDS will forward appeals that are not rejected to the Office of Administrative Hearings.